g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

    v.view()

 .. note::
-   All GDML defines (Constant, Variable, etc) can be used in the construction of other pyg4ometry classes interchangably instead of floats or strings
+   All GDML defines (Constant, Variable, etc) can be used in the construction of other pyg4ometry classes interchangably instead of floats or strings (where strings are either numbers or a GDML expression)

 .. warning::
-   Avoid redefining defines using basic python types
+   Avoid reassigning variables used as defines, this can have unexpected consequences so for example

+.. code-block :: python

+   b1   = pyg4ometry.geant4.solid.Box("b1",bx,by,bz,reg)
+   b1.pX = 20              # do not do this
+   b1.pX.setExpression(20) # rather do this

 Solids
 ------